-- 3-2012 [When an offender's supervision was never transferred to a receiving state under the Compact and no application for transfer or waiver of extradition ever occurred, neither the Compact nor the ICAOS rules apply to this offender who, as a 'fugitive from justice' having absconded from probation in California, must be apprehended and returned under the extradition clause of the U.S. Constitution.] - "Offender" means an adult placed under, or made subject to, supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities, corrections, or other criminal justice agencies, and who is required to request transfer of supervision under the provisions of the Interstate Compact for Adult Offender Supervision.
+- 2-2004 [Offenders not transferred through the ICAOS must be returned through the extradition clause of the U.S. Constitution] - "Offender" means an adult placed under, or made subject to, supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities, corrections, or other criminal justice agencies, and who is required to request transfer of supervision under the provisions of the Interstate Compact for Adult Offender Supervision.

-9-2004 [CSL offenders seeking transfer of supervision are subject to ICAOS-New Jersey]
+References: ICAOS Advisory Opinion 9-2004 [CSL offenders seeking transfer of supervision are subject to ICAOS-New Jersey]